Our free forex risk calculator can be accessed via this link

 For our app we use the histories of the last 1000 days for both methods.

-Our FX Risk calculator enables the determination of exchange rate risks for portfolios of up to 19 foreign currencies from the perspective of 5 local currencies — thus considering cross-currency dependencies and correlations for long as well as short positions.
+Our FX Risk calculator enables the determination of exchange rate risks for portfolios of up to 19 foreign currency positions from the perspective of 5 local currencies — thus considering cross-currency dependencies and correlations for long as well as short positions.

 With or app, even smaller companies with no sophisticated financial risk procedures can obtain an indication about possible FX risks of planned or actual deals or transactions.